Dementia

 Late (severe) dementia symptoms

-Because such patients cannot relate any symptoms to a physician and because older patients often have no febrile or leukocytic response to infection, a physician must rely on experience and acumen whenever a patient appears ill.
+Because such patients cannot relate symptoms to a clinician and because older patients often have diminished febrile or leukocytic response to infection, clinicians must rely on experience and acumen whenever a patient appears ill.

 End-stage dementia results in coma and death, usually due to infection.